MicrosoftDocs/memdocs/sccm/osd/deploy-use/windows-autopilot-for-existing-devices.md

 The Windows Autopilot for existing devices task sequence results in a device joined to Azure Active Directory (Azure AD).

 > [!NOTE]
- > Windows 10 1903 and 1909 Autopilot has a known issue where the **AutopilotConfigurationFile.json** file gets deleted during Sysprep.
-For this reason if deploying Windows 10 1903 or 1909, edit the Task Sequence created in the above steps and make the following two changes
+> With Windows 10 version 1903 and version 1909, Autopilot has a known issue where Sysprep deletes the **AutopilotConfigurationFile.json** file.
+If you use this method to deploy Windows 10 version 1903 or version 1909, edit this task sequence, and make the following changes:
+>
- >1.
-Disable the **Prepare Windows for Capture** step
+> 1. Disable the **Prepare Windows for Capture** step.
- >2.
-Immediately after the disalbed **Prepare Windows for Capture** step, add a new **Run Command Line** step that runs the command **c:\windows\system32\sysprep\sysprep.exe /oobe /reboot**
+> 2. Immediately after the disabled **Prepare Windows for Capture** step, add a new **Run Command Line** step.
+Configure it to run the following command line: `c:\windows\system32\sysprep\sysprep.exe /oobe /reboot`
+>
- > See the [Windows Autopilot - known issues](https://docs.microsoft.com/en-us/windows/deployment/windows-autopilot/known-issues) for additional information
+> For more information, see [Windows Autopilot - known issues](https://docs.microsoft.com/windows/deployment/windows-autopilot/known-issues).

 Use OneDrive for Business [known folder move](https://docs.microsoft.com/onedrive/redirect-known-folders) to make sure the user's data is backed up before the Windows 10 upgrade.